7 Best Active Canadian NFL Players, Ranked

 Finding a franchise left tackle can be a challenging task, but the Rams appear to have theirs with Jackson.

-He was fine in 2023, but in 2024, he was excellent.
+He was fine in 2023, but excellent in 2024.

 He allowed three sacks, two more than in 2023, but allowed 16 fewer pressures.